A Q&A on C-Section Recovery and Diastasis Recti with Allison Romero, doctor of physical therapy and pelvic floor specialist

 - Pain during intercourse

-The good news is that you can prevent and relieve new and even decades-old adhesions with scar tissue massage.
+The good news is that you can hugely improve new and even decades-old adhesions with scar tissue massage techniques and neuromuscular re-education which we include in our programs.

 Does massage really help with C-sections scars?
 How about old ones?